risc0/risc0/docs/metal-optimization-progress.md

   mishandling the generated rv32im eval-check shape.
 Initial measurement shows the `-O0` full-Metal path is slower than the CPU-eval-check safety path.
 - Use `RISC0_RV32IM_METAL_APPEND_FLAGS` for targeted compiler-flag experiments.
-  The first strong candidate, `-fno-inline-functions`, is now applied only to generated `eval_check_*.metal` files by default, and full Metal eval-check is now the runtime default in this branch.
+  The first strong candidate was `-fno-inline-functions`, but the current narrower default is `-fno-inline` applied only to generated `eval_check_*.metal` files.
+Full Metal eval-check is now the runtime default in this branch.
 Keep stressing this scoped default with longer proof loops and larger real workloads before treating it as upstream-production evidence.
 - Investigate a Zirgen/M3 code-shape fix for `eval_check` rather than treating Metal bindings alone as the root issue.
 Promising directions are reducing inlining/register pressure in `verifyCircuit`, avoiding the giant